wuwowuyi/LLM-notes/Paper_Post training pipeline in Deepseek Math, V3, R1 and R1-zero.md

 Focus on the post-training pipeline and data curation.
+(Paragraph or sentence marked with 🤔 are my own thinkings.)

 🤔common patterns in DeekSeek's training
 * Iterative
-* Reasoning oriented data generation (for SFT & RL) is critical
+* **Reasoning oriented** data generation (for SFT & RL) is critical
-  * typically uses a more powerful model to generate CoT responses, focusing on accuracy
+  * typically uses a more powerful model to generate **long CoT** responses, focusing on accuracy
   * responses that are encourage readability, clarity, etc. are included